sabertazimi/awesome-notes/programming/web/javascript/javascriptBasicNotes.md

 ```

 Element-only navigation:
 Navigation properties listed above refer to all nodes.
+For instance,
-For instance, in childNodes we can see both text nodes, element nodes, and even comment nodes if there exist
+in childNodes we can see both text nodes, element nodes,
+and even comment nodes if there exist.

 ```js
 node.parentElement